john-paul-ruf/my-nft-gen/README.md

 2. Install [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
 3. Navigate to the root directory of the project, open a terminal
 4. From terminal, run the command: npm install
-3. From terminal, run the command: npm run interactive
+3. From terminal, run the command: npm run make-me-a-pretty
 5. Follow prompts
 6. Wait for output.
 Time is dependent on effects, number of frames, and output image resolution
    1. estimated time remaining is available after first frame is processed